amtep/ck3-tiger/README.md

 * History: Are spouses, employers, and lieges alive on the relevant dates?
 Is no one their own grandfather?
 * Special: rivers.png check

-It doesn't load all the game files yet, but it hits the major ones (events, decisions, history, localization, scripted triggers and effects) and many minor ones.
+It doesn't load all the game files yet, but the gaps are few.

 ## Contributions